-Four baggage tie-down straps are provided to secure baggage and other items loaded in the baggage compartment.
+Four baggage tie-down straps are provided to secure items in the baggage compartment.
 Each strap assembly has a hook at each end and a cam-lock buckle in the middle.
-The hook ends clip over loop fittings installed in the baggage floor and in the aft bulkhead.
+The hook ends clip over loop fittings installed in the baggage floor and in the rear bulkhead.
 The tie-down straps should be stowed attached and tightened to the fittings.